Nathanael-from-Security/ephemeral-hyperv/readme.md

 Do not update an ephemeral VM if you want the update to persist.
 Ephemeral VM changes are discarded when the VM is destroyed.

-`C:\VMs\Update-ClaudeBase.ps1` automates the preparation half only.
+`C:\VMs\Update-ClaudeBase.ps1` automates the preparation half.
 It stops running ephemeral VMs, stops the base VM, clears the read-only attribute on the base and template disks, starts the base VM, switches it to maintenance networking, and opens `vmconnect`.
-It does not update anything inside the VM, does not re-lock networking, does not destroy ephemeral VMs, and does not rebuild the template.
+With `-AutoUpdateGuest` it also performs the in-VM update described below.
+It does not re-lock networking, does not destroy ephemeral VMs, and does not rebuild the template.
 Those steps are manual and are listed below and in the script's own closing output.

 Full cycle:

 1. Prepare the base VM with `Update-ClaudeBase.ps1`.
 2. Confirm maintenance networking is active.
-3. Run updates inside `claude-base`.
+3. Run updates inside `claude-base`, either with `-AutoUpdateGuest` or by hand.
 4. Re-lock `claude-base`.
 5. Shut down `claude-base` and wait for `Off`.
 6. Destroy every ephemeral VM.